SuperOfficeDocs/superoffice-docs/user-guide/en/search-options/selections/in-service/listselections.md

 To view existing selections, do as follows:

-1. Select **Selections** &gt; **List selections**.
+1. Select **Selections** > **List selections**.
 This takes you to the **List selections** screen, containing a list of all the selections you have access to.
 The number of records in each selection is given in parentheses.
 You can hover the mouse pointer over the name of a selection to display the selection type (for example, static or dynamic) and what type of records it contains.

     > [!TIP]
     > If you check **Show in left menu** when you [create a selection][1], the name of the selection is also displayed under **Selections** in the Navigator.